rrdelaney/reason-scripts/README.md

 ### Jest Integration

 Reason Scripts will automatically configure a [Jest](https://facebook.github.io/jest) environment to test Reason code.
-Any code found in a file ending with `_test.re` will be considered a test and run with Jest.
+Any code found in a file ending with `_test.re` or `test.js` will be considered a test and run with Jest.
 From these files, the normal Jest API can be used interacting with any other modules defined in your app.
 For example: